Milan San Siro Stadium Tickets and Visits

 San Siro is a symbol of Milan just like the Duomo, Leonardo da Vinci's Last Supper or the Sforzesco Castle.
-The Lombard city is the only one in Europe able to boast two Champions League champion teams, an incredible record!
+The Lombard city is, together with Madrid, the only city in Europe able to boast two Champions League champion teams, an incredible record!

-Entering this stadium is undoubtedly one of the must-see and do things to do in Milan.
+Entering this stadium is, without a doubt, one of the essential things to do in Milan.
 Have we convinced you?
 Good!
 Read on to find out how to get the most out of your visit with a tour of the San Siro stadium.

 The best option